-DRILLING IS OUR BUSINESS

-PEOPLE AND TECHNOLOGY
+DRILLING IS OUR BUSINESS PEOPLE AND TECHNOLOGY

 Technical innovations and the best people in the business continue to set Foraco apart from the pack.
-In 2015, we successfully developed and deployed our first fully wireless remote controlled reverse circulation drill rig, allowing us to remove the crew from the drill and potential harm, without compromising drilling performance - True Innovation.
+We successfully developed and deployed our first fully wireless remote controlled reverse circulation drill rig, allowing us to remove the crew from the drill and potential harm, without compromising drilling performance - True Innovation.